 Whether by air or ship you can reach the main city, Port Blair.
-Presently you can travel to the Andaman Islands only from Kolkata, Bangalore, Chennai, and Visakhapatnam.
+It is only possible to travel directly to the Andaman Islands from Kolkata, and Chennai.
 Government ships operate weekly 3 days and you have to book tickets from those cities or details you can find from Andaman and Nicobar Tourism site.
-Current airlines those operate to reach Port Blair are Jet Airways, Spice Jet, Go Air, and Air India.
-And it took 2 hours from Kolkata to reach in the Veer Savarkar International Airport, Port Blair.
+Current airlines those operate to reach Port Blair are Spice Jet, Go Air, and Air India.
+And it takes 2 hours from Kolkata to reach in the Veer Savarkar International Airport, Port Blair.

 GB Oceania is a 3-star hotel and located in the center of Port Blair.
-The modern interior design of this hotel is cool and room is well-furnished too.
-This hotel is just 2.6 km from the airport and all main tourist attractions are nearby only.
-Breakfast and dinner was complimentary from Hotel GB Oceania restaurant.
-In every restaurant in the Andaman Islands you’ll find mainly South Indian food.
+The modern interior design of this hotel is cool and the room is well-furnished too.
+This hotel is just 2.6 km from the airport and all the main tourist attractions are nearby only.
+Breakfast and dinner were complimentary from the Hotel GB Oceania restaurant.
+In every restaurant in the Andaman Islands, you’ll find mainly South Indian food.
 It is because here most tourists are from South India.

-Here in Port Blair within 9 pm all shops, markets and all activities do close.
+Here in Port Blair within 9 pm all shops, markets, and all activities do close.
 The city is normally safe to travel and I found locals are helpful and cooperative.
-All kinds of transport facility are there but two-wheelers are more.
+And all kinds of transport facility are there but two-wheelers are more.
 There are many hotels and restaurants in many ranges and budgets in the city.
 Many mobile networks do operate in the Andaman Islands but Internet speed is not faster, much expensive, and not available everywhere.

 Expensive Internet Service in the Andaman Islands [Nadav’s Place]